lucaschirruINAF/SRT-Documentation/antenna.rst

 Backends
 ========

 The frontend (receiver) outputs are connected to the backend instruments either by coaxial cables or optical fibers, depending on whether the backend is located in the main building or below the dish.
-The following backends, designed for specific scientific activities, are available at the site:

-These backends are available for the current call for proposals:
+The following backends, designed for specific scientific activities, are available at the SRT site.
+These backends are available for both the current Call for Proposals and the Commissioning Phase:

 =============== ========== ========================================================== =============== ===================== ======================================================================
-Backend         Receivers   Bandwidth (MHz)                                           Sampling time   Max freq. bins        Observing modes
+Backend         Receivers  Effective Bandwidth (MHz)                                           Sampling time   Max freq. bins        Observing modes
 =============== ========== ========================================================== =============== ===================== ======================================================================
 **Total Power**   all      250,680,1200,2000                                          1-1000 ms          1                  continuum (analog)
 **SARDARA**       all      300, 1200                                                  down to 5ms       1024 or 16384       spectro-polarimeter(*)